bluesky-social/proposals/0004-oauth/README.md

 Only the latter method is safe to use with a third party application or service (client) that would like to act on the user's behalf.
 However, this method of obtaining credentials is not very user friendly and does not provide the UX end users are used to.

 OAuth2 is a well known, well documented framework specifically made for granting user credentials to third party clients.
-However, it was not initially designed to work in a fully decentralized environment, such as the [ATPROTO] network.
+However, it was not initially designed to work in a fully decentralized environment, such as the [AT Protocol][ATPROTO] network.
 The main issue blocking its direct adoption is that, in OAuth2, clients need to be pre-registered and known by the Authorization Server (AS) before credentials can be granted.
 The [OAuth 2.0 Dynamic Client Registration Protocol][RFC7591] describes how clients can dynamically register into an AS.
 However, this method has several disadvantages:

 - Clients need to keep a state for all the AS they registered to, making them harder to implement and maintain.
 - The client credentials obtained from the AS during the registration can get lost, without any way for the clients recover them autonomously.